dmnsgn/canvas-tint-image/README.md

 | **color**   | DOMString         |         | A DOMString parsed as CSS <color> value |
 | **opacity** | number?           | 0.5     | Opacity of the tint between 0 and 1     |

-Type is inferred from the filename extension (jpg/jpeg) for `"image/jpeg"` and default to `"image/png"`.

 ## License

 MIT.
 See [license file](https://github.com/dmnsgn/canvas-tint-image/blob/master/LICENSE.md).